Faezeh-Kh/TestAmplification4Models/README.md

     <img src="Screenshots/installTDL.png"  width="60%" height="50%">
 </p>

+You may receive an error as "Cannot perform the operation" for two plugins `the converters to/from TDL` and the `TDL graphical editor`.
+In this case, Eclipse will suggest skipping their installation and installing everything else.
+You can continue with this option as these two plugins are not necessary for our test amplification tool.

 4. An empty workspace will be shown.
 Import the projects from the AmplificationTool directory using `Import projects` option shown in the Project Explorer or by following: File -> Import -> Existing Projects into Workspace -> Select Root Directory (browse to the *AmplificationTool* directory) -> Select Folder -> Finish

 <p align="center">